Did you have a hip replacement surgery?

-Recalled Stryker Rejuvenate and ABG II Hip Implants
+Recalled Stryker Rejuvenate, ABG II, and LFIT V40 Femoral Head Hip Implants

 The manufacturer of Stryker recalled the Stryker Rejuvenate and ABG II artificial hip implants back in June 2012.
+More recently, in August of 2016, Stryker recalled its LFIT V40 femoral head implant.
 The Yost Legal Group is representing hip replacement patients across America in Stryker lawsuits to obtain just compensation for their pain, suffering, lost wages, and other losses from the failure of their Stryker hip implants.

 Stryker sent a letter to people who have received either of these hip implants letting patients know of these problems.

-Stryker Rejuvenate and ABG II Hip Implants Dangerous Side Effect
+Stryker Rejuvenate and ABG II Hip Implants Dangerous Side Effects

 - Severe Hip Pain